 As the Victorian gold rush dwindled, many crossed Bass Strait seeking riches in Van Diemen’s Land.
 A vibrant Chinese community arose in the 1800s, and the ‘Tin Dragon‘ legacy lives on today in the tiny towns of Weldborough, Branxholm and Derby.

-Flying through the treetops with the wind in your hair and a grin from ear to ear – that’s the feeling you get on one of the many zipline tours offered by Hollybank Tree Tops Adventure – just 20 minutes outside Launceston.
+Flying through the treetops with the wind in your hair and a grin from ear to ear – that’s the feeling you get on one of the many zipline tours offered by Hollybank Wilderness Adventure – just 20 minutes outside Launceston.

 Is it possible to have too much purple in your life?